8 Hummingbirds Found in Pennsylvania: (Pictures and Sounds)

 This hummingbird classification is defined as hummingbirds that are year-round residents residing in Pennsylvania 365 days a year and do not migrate.

-According to eBird.org, some banded hummingbirds have been documented in temperatures of -9 degrees Fahrenheit with a wind chill of -36 degrees Fahrenheit.
+Some banded hummingbirds have been observed at temperatures as low as -9 degrees Fahrenheit with a wind chill of -36 degrees Fahrenheit, according to eBird.org.

-Seasonal Hummingbirds in Pennsylvania:
+Seasonal Pennsylvania Hummingbirds

 RUBY-THROATED HUMMINGBIRD – (Archilochus colubris)